Memeplexx/olik/readme.md

 ## WHAT PROBLEMS DOES THIS LIBRARY TRY TO SOLVE? ##
 Current state management solutions are typically characterized by:
 * convoluted immutable state updates inside reducers,
-* actions which do nothing more than needless re-describe simple updates,
+* actions which needless re-describe simple updates,
-* actions that fail to describe updates accurately.
+* actions that fail to describe complex updates accurately.

 Oulik is designed to address all these issues by exposing an API that allows it to make and describe your state updates for you (generating actions on your behalf).
 Setup is simple, while integration with the [Redux Devtools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) is done for you.